Late fees are standard business practice, but the amount you can legally charge depends heavily on where your client is located.

 Recurring managed services invoices vary in size across clients.

 A flat $25 late fee on a $500 invoice is significant.
-The same $25 fee on a $5,000 invoice is irrelevant, which is not enough to create any incentive to pay on time.
+But the same $25 fee on a $5,000 invoice is irrelevant, which is not enough to create any incentive to pay on time.

 A percentage scale proportionally across your client base is easier to justify contractually and is more defensible if it's ever challenged.